-After normal business hours, or on weekends you can notify our Service Department by sending an email to: service@continentalrefrigerator.com or by leaving a voice message at: 1-800-523-7138 (extension 3301).
+After normal business hours, or on weekends, notify our Service Department by sending an email to: jcadwallader@nrac.com, or leaving a voice message at: 1-800-523-7138 (extension

+3301).
 Be sure to provide the information listed above.
-Contact Continental Refrigerator the following business day, during normal business hours, to verify the status of your call.
+Contact Continental the following business day, during normal business hours, to verify the status of your call.